Successful Value Investing Changes Drastically In 2020

 The historical outperformance of value compared to growth stocks is well visualised in the table below.
 This table shows the results of building a portfolio each month of the stocks which are ranked as 30% cheapest based on the price-to-book value (value stocks) and selling the 30% most expensive ones (growth stocks) each month.
 This strategy would've returned 6.1% annually between 1963 and 2007.

-In other words: Value stocks outperformed growth stocks by 6.1% annually in the past.
+In other words: value stocks outperformed growth stocks by 6.1% annually in the past.

 (Source: Researchaffiliates)

 However, this changed drastically after 2007.
-Over the past 13 years, this value strategy returned a negative 6.1%, indicating that value investing is "dead."
+Over the past 13 years, this value strategy returned a negative 6.1%, indicating that value investing is "dead".

-The recent value underperformance compared to other strategies also is visualized in JPMorgan's research.
+The recent value underperformance compared to other strategies is also visualized in JP Morgan's research.
 While the value strategy (red border) has generated significant alpha consistently in the past, since 2015 it has been the worst performing strategy for three years out of six.
 This year was the biggest outlier as it underperformed the best strategy, Momentum, by a staggering 28.4%.

 (Source: JP Morgan's Guide to the markets)